persteenolsen/webpack-5-vue-typescript-boilerplate/README.md

 # Webpack 5 Vue.js with TypeScript Boilerplate

 Webpack 5 boilerplate using Vue.js, TypeScript, Babel, PostCSS and Sass with a hot dev server and an optimized production build.
+By setting tartget to es5 in tsconfig IE 11 is supported.
+If IE 11 dont needs support you could set target to ES2018

 # Usage